Neptune Is Going Direct & It’s Time To Manifest Your Dreams

-Neptune, a planet with an otherworldly and ethereal quality to it, began the six month planetary moonwalk on June 28 – otherwise known as Neptune Retrograde.
+Neptune, a planet with an otherworldly and ethereal quality to it, began the six-month planetary moonwalk on 28th June – otherwise known as Neptune Retrograde.
 The veil over our eyes was lifted, allowing us to see relationships and situations for who and what they truly are.
-When Neptune turns direct on December 3, it’ll take us down the rabbit hole again: hoodwinking, brainwashing and tricking us in its deceptive ways.
+When Neptune turns direct on 3rd December, it’ll take us down the rabbit hole again: hoodwinking, brainwashing and tricking us in its deceptive ways.
 Don't be surprised if you get lost in your emotions and believe in the impossible dream.
 Not only that, but our intuition and paranoias are going to skyrocket, while old wounds have the capacity to heal.

 Advertisement

 Like all planets, Neptune has wonderful qualities as well as its shadow side.
-Neptune is escapism at its best and worst, encouraging art, music, theater, fashion, makeup, sacrifice, loss, obsession, addiction, and seduction.
+Neptune is escapism at its best and worst, encouraging art, music, theatre, fashion, makeup, sacrifice, loss, obsession, addiction and seduction.
 Often, we can use the high or low vibration of the planet without thinking about the repercussions; so it’s important to understand how to harness the creative energy to benefit oneself.

 Advertisement